rug-compling/epar/README.md

 * [zpar](https://github.com/frcchang/zpar/), Yue Zhangs ZPar, for evaluation scripts

+Follow the instructions in the `supertagging` README file for producing the needed POS-tagged and supertagged data.

-The C&C tools need to be compiled, you can
+The C&C tools need to be compiled, this can be done by running

+    make all bin/generate

+from the `candc` directory.

 To follow the steps below, you will also need: